 All the latest news on funding

-The Foundation supports registered charities to continue and develop community based work, or to develop the organisation or its services.
+As part of their Community Programme, the Lloyd TSB Foundation support registered charities to continue and develop community based work, or to develop the charity itself as an organisation or their services.

 The Grants for Places of Worship programme from the Heritage Lottery Fund is for projects that involve urgent structural repairs to public places of worship that are listed buildings.

 The Woodward Charitable Trust funds small registered charities, with grants of between £100 and £5,000 available from their small grant fund and grants over £5,000 from their large grants fund.

 The Cabinet Office has made grants available to help charities, social enterprises and non-profit organisations increase the number of young people (aged ten to 20 years) taking part in social action.

 The Galaxy Hot Chocolate Fund are seeking to donate eighty £300 awards to help groups with their community projects - and are also offering to send groups supplies of hot chocolate sachets!

 BBC Children in Need have opened new funding rounds for both their small and main grants programmes.